NLCaceres/my-portfolio/react-client/README.md

 - JSX Dot Notation to simplify imports + name clarity
   - Ex: `<PostCard.Image> { children } </PostCard.Image>`
 - Fully Functional Components (i.e. not class based)
-  - App + Carousel still class based.
+  - PostList + Carousel still class based.
 Last two remaining to update.
   - Could then upgrade to React-Router-Dom 6 and use its Hooks (useLocation + useParams)
 - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path
   - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.